News flash: If you have insurance for your car, home or business, then you are definitely covered for general liability!

 In today’s blog post we are going to take a deep dive into “liability” and explain how it works in layman’s terms.

-We’ll look at the 3 main types of liability insurance & why it’s so important:
+We’ll look at the 4 main types of liability insurance & why they are important to carry:

 - Auto Liability Insurance